4 Wonderful Free Patterns to Help Dogs & Cats in Shelters

 Photo: Champagne Maker

-And there you have it – five wonderful patterns so you can help dogs and cats in animal shelters awaiting their forever homes!
+And there you have it – four wonderful patterns so you can help dogs and cats in animal shelters awaiting their forever homes!

 Leave a Reply